Ambassador Super Cinema

 The side walls were decorated with stepped panels under shell moulded plaster hoods - both of these mouldings inspired by the 1925 Exposition des Arts Decoratifs.
 Decorative shields with winged helmets and drapes at beam ends to ceiling coffers.

+By 1963 it was operated by the G.B.
+Snape Group of Assoc.
+Cinema Companies chain.
 The Ambassador Super Cinema closed on 28th November 1964 and was converted into a Mecca Bingo Club, who kept very well maintained.

 Although this was designated a Grade II Listed building, the Ambassador Super Cinema was stripped of its designation and was sadly demolished in April of 2004.